Last updated on August 26th, 2025 at 04:22 am

 10 states with the lowest cost of Groceries

 You can use the same tactic for other states.
-Find the state that offers the best economic situation for you, where real estate is affordable and taxes at the state level are moderated.
-Some good states have personal income tax on non-retirement income.
+Find the state that offers the best economic situation for you, where real estate is affordable and taxes at the state level are moderate.
+Some good states have a personal income tax on non-retirement income.

 This type of state taxation you can usually live with if it’s also low.
 Mississippi’s state income tax is very low as I mentioned, under 4%, and many don’t pay at all.
 If you are living on retirement income in Mississippi, you need not be concerned about the state income tax